flutter/website/src/content/ui/assets/asset-transformation.md

 ### Passing arguments to asset transformers

-You can specify a string of arguments to passed to an asset transformer, just like a command-line program:
+To pass a string of arguments to an asset transformer, also specify that in the pubspec:

 ```yaml
 flutter: